dominiquette/Recipe_Generator/README.md

 I copy the new Dominique's display_recipes function from api-links and adapted to Eve code with classes and it work!
 + Some small thing: the welcome message is after the question about the name.
 I voted to remove that part I've only added it to add error handling but we would have other parts to add this.
++ I try the code without the function get_headers and it works, so I erased it